XxDaShTixX/McPlugin-ArrowTNT/README.md

 # 📃 Plugin Dependency
 None

-# 📃 Issues
+# 📃 Issues & Requests
-- Please report bugs or requests by submitting an issue with the right tag
+- Please report bugs, make requests or suggestions by submitting an issue with the right tag
 - Give as much detail as possible.

 # 📃 Contributions